c0x12c/module-git-secret-protector/README.md

 ### Configuration

-All configurations are managed through a `config.ini` file located in the `.git_secret_protector` directory.
+All configurations are managed through a `config.ini` file located in the `.git-secret-protector` directory.
 You can customize the following settings:

 - **AWS Configuration**: Set your AWS region, profile, and other credentials.
 - **Logging**: Configure the log file path and rotation settings.